Organization-ready apps

 Subscribe to these events to have an up-to-date list of workspaces to monitor and act in.

-In addition, you can now use the auth.teams.list method to obtain a full list of workspaces your organization-wide app has been approved for.
+In addition, you can now use the auth.teams.list method to obtain a full list of workspaces your organization-ready app has been approved for.
 Call the method with your token acquired from installing your app on an Enterprise org.